For Big Ten basketball teams, the second meeting measures adaptability and attitude

-A few days prior, the Terrapins hosted Minnesota, again in search of a second win.
+A few days before, the Terrapins hosted Minnesota, again in search of a second win.
 This time, three weeks stood between the matchups, so the teams had time to learn from the previous meeting.
 The Golden Gophers could have avenged their only home loss, but with another strong defensive effort, the Terps replicated their success from the first game, earning the first of three straight Big Ten wins.

 During the 20-game conference schedule, each Big Ten team faces six opponents once and seven teams twice.
-Those home-and-home series can measure how well a squad adjusts and responds to mistakes from the first outing.
+Those home-and-home series can measure how well a squad adjusts and responds.

-“Nothing is ever easy in the Big Ten,” sophomore Donta Scott said the day before the Terps lost to Wisconsin, a team they had previously defeated.
+“Nothing is ever easy in the Big Ten,” sophomore Donta Scott said the day before the Terps lost at home to Wisconsin in January, a team they had upset on the road a month before.
 “Everybody knows it’s hard to beat a team two times in a row.”

 Since the conference expanded in 2014, Michigan State and Purdue are the only Big Ten teams that have won both regular season games against the same opponent more than 50 percent of the time.
 Maryland performs above average in these home-and-home matchups.
 The Terps sweep opponents 46 percent of the time, the fourth best mark in the conference.
 When the Terps lose the first game against a team, they’ve managed to win the second 50 percent of the time.